-- One: the Rhine is exceptionally low (as it is now).
+- The Rhine is exceptionally low (as it is now).

-- Two: to avoid being attacked by prey it propels itself out of the way of danger (not unlike German women–even when they’re not prey).
+- To avoid being attacked by prey it propels itself out of the way of danger (not unlike German women–even when they’re not prey).

 Indeed.
-This oyster’s prey avoidance trajectory has gone haywire.
-I followed this particular oysters around for a few moments while walking Becket The Killer Pug along the Rhine the other day.
-It was batting itself all around the shore till, suddenly, like a bullet out of Sig Sauer, it shot up into the sky and while in the sky it let out another burst of propulsion, albeit in a totally wrong direction, and landed on the sidewalk on top of the Rhein dike.
+This particular oyster’s prey avoidance trickery has gone haywire.
+I followed it around for a few moments while walking Beckett, The Killer Pug, along the Rhine the other day.
+It was batting itself all around the shore till, suddenly, like a bullet out of Sig Sauer, it shot up into the sky and while in the sky it let out a second burst of propulsion, albeit in total misdirection, and landed on the sidewalk on top of the Rhein dike where I was walking killer.
 Everything happened so fast I was unable to film it.
-(Actually that’s not true.
-I’m such a dunce with my phone camera that, although I did try to film it, I had the camera lens set to selfie mode.
-I managed to fix my hair at the same time I was chasing this thing around.)
-But I did get the pic above.
+Actually that’s not true.
+I’m such a dunce with modern tech that, although I did try to film it, I had the camera lens set to selfie mode.
+I managed to fix my hair at the same time I was chasing this thing around.
+At least I did get a pic (above).
 Neat, eh?
-Of course, obviously, there’s one issue this creature must deal with when it uses propulsion.
-Sometimes, it propels itself right out of its shell.
+Of course, obviously, there’s one issue this creature must deal with when it uses its unique propulsion.
+Sometimes, don’t you know, it propels itself right out of its shell.
 In this case, losing its shell in midair meant that the shell landed in the Rhine but its innards on the road.
-Luckily I was able to snap this quick pick before a bird came along and snapped up its delicacy.
+Luckily I was able to snap this quick pick before a bird came along and snapped up a delicacy.
+Or maybe not.